Aveek-Saha/GithubStats/README.md

   * Build for production: `npm run build`

   # Using the Website
-  Go to <a href="https://githubstats.aveek.io" title="GithubStats">GitHub Stats</a> and type in the name of the the organisation/ repo owner, and a repository with releases.
+  Go to <a href="https://githubstats.aveek.io" title="GithubStats">Stats for GitHub</a> and type in the name of the the organisation/ repo owner, and a repository with releases.

   Once you submit it, you'll see a list of all the releases, the total download count of all releases and the download count of each release.